pilleatus/orientdb-tutorial-distributed-database/gitbook/tests.md

 * are the usa-records still available? why?
 Look at the distributed configuration.
 * is after the restart the distributed configuration the same?

+### - add a subclass to Customer.java
+Add a subclass Purchases to the Customer and save it in the database.

+public class Customer {
+	private Purchases oPurchases;
+    ...
+    }

+* does it work directly?
+* what do you have to consider?